 It was inevitable.
 Consumers now have more power and control over their data than ever before.
 Not only can they seek out privacy settings, but now, they’ll be prompted to make a decision before anything is decided for them.

-These changes present an opportunity for marketers to out-maneuver competitors.
+These changes present an opportunity for marketers using paid media campaigns to out-maneuver competitors.
 We are accelerating towards a more automated, less transparent experience with advertising platforms.
 On top of that, marketers will have smaller audience sizes to work with.
 This means creative needs to get better, offers need to be more enticing, and value exchanges need to be seamless.

 Marketing leaders running campaigns impacted by this change should work with their marketing teams or agencies to understand the deeper impacts of smaller audiences, limited reporting, and the effectiveness of their advertising content.
 Or, request a digital marketing consultation with one of our experts.